rohit-chandra/penguin_classification/README.md

-## Penguin Classification
+## Penguin Classification :penguin:
+:penguin: :penguin: :penguin:

-Main aim of this project to is implement end-to-end ML pipelines on AWS sagemaker to predict the species of the Penguins. :penguin:
+Main aim of this project to is implement end-to-end `ML pipelines on AWS sagemaker` to predict the species of the Penguins. :penguin:

 ## 1. Training Pipeline